| CONTENTS

 Shew, Sands and Hunter, Mayne and H. Robinson; the new patent camera

 of the latter being in especial favour in Ireland.
+The medals will be awarded by the vote

 of the Society.
 We hope to publish the list next week, together with